ARREYETTA14/Automated-Bitbucket-to-GitHub-Migration-with-GitHub-Actions/README.md

 - Click **Run workflow** (on the right side of the page).
 - The workflow will start.
 You can monitor its progress in the logs.

+# Step 5: Verify the Migration
+- Go to your GitHub repository’s Code tab.
+  - Verify that all files, branches, and tags from Bitbucket are present.
+- If something is missing, check the logs in the Actions tab for errors.